 “How are you Marcus?”
 Kenechukwu asked.

-“Jez….”
-Mmayen jerked as she looked at the large clock on the wall.
+“Jez!”
+Mmayen exclaimed as she looked at the large clock on the wall.

 “Okay Marcus, thank you.”

-“Don’t worry, I will drive you there.”
-Kenechukwu said, then he added, “Where exactly is your house?”
+“Don’t worry, I will drive you there,” Kenechukwu said, then added, “Where exactly is your house?”

-“Don’t worry, I know other routes.
-Short cuts.”
+“Don’t worry, I know other routes. short cuts,” she said.

-“I don’t like all that short cut, don’t worry, I will take the normal route I know, through Lekki.”
+“I don’t like all that short cuts, don’t worry, I will take the normal route I know, through Lekki.”

 Mmayen became upset.
 She didn’t understand why her boss had kept her for hours in his office, talking about befriending her and falling in love with her.

-“Your seatbelt.”
-Kenechukwu said.
-She crossed the seatbelt and moved the car slowly into the road.
+“Your seatbelt,” Kenechukwu said.
+She put on the seatbelt and moved the car slowly into the road.

-“Thank you sir.”
-She said as she blew a horn for a car that was about driving into her lane.
+“Thank you sir,” she said as she blew the horn for a car that was about driving into her lane.

 They’d reached a certain point when the hold up began.
 She sighed and kept checking the time on her cell phone.